friendly-bits/openwrt-packages/net/geoip-shell/DETAILS.md

 `-f` : Force using fetched lists even if list timestamp didn't change compared to existing list.

-**geoip-shell-apply.sh**:  directly interfaces with the firewall.
+**geoip-shell-apply.sh**:  directly interfaces with the firewall backend (nftables or iptables).
 Creates or removes ip sets and firewall rules for specified list id's.
 Sources the lib-ipt or lib-nft library script.

+Actions: `add`, `update`, `restore`, `on`, `off`

+`geoip-shell-apply.sh add` :
+- Recreate geoblocking rules based on config and add missing ipsets, loading them from files

-`geoip-shell-apply.sh add -l <"list_ids">` :
+`geoip-shell-apply.sh update` :
-- Loads ip list files for specified list id's into ip sets and applies firewall rules required for geoip blocking.

-List id has the format of `<country_code>_<family>`.
-For example, **US_ipv4** and **GB_ipv6** are valid list id's.
+- Recreate geoblocking rules based on config, loading ipsets from files

-`geoip-shell-apply.sh remove -l <"list_ids">` :
+`geoip-shell-apply.sh restore` :
-- removes ip sets and geoip firewall rules for specified list id's.
+- Recreate geoblocking rules based on config, re-using existing (previously loaded) ipsets

-**geoip-shell-cronsetup.sh** manages all the cron-related logic and actions.
+**geoip-shell-cronsetup.sh** manages cron-related logic and actions.
 Called by the -manage script.
 Cron jobs are created based on the settings stored in the config file.
-Also used to validate cron schedule specified by the user.
+When called with the `-x <expression>` option, validates cron schedule specified by the user.

-**geoip-shell-backup.sh**: Creates backup of current geoip-shell firewall rules and ip sets and current geoip-shell config, or restores them from backup.
-By default (if you didn't configure geoip-shell with the '-o' option), backup will be created after every change to ip sets in the firewall.
-Backups are automatically compressed and de-compressed with the best utility available to the system, in this order "bzip2, xz, gzip", or simply "cat" as a fallback if neither is available (which generally should never happen on Linux).
+**geoip-shell-backup.sh**: Creates backup of current geoip-shell ip sets and current geoip-shell config, or restores them from backup.
+By default (except on OpenWrt or if you configured geoip-shell with the '-o' option), backup will be created after every change to ip sets in the firewall.
+Backups are automatically compressed and de-compressed with the best utility available to the system, in this order: `bzip2`, `xz`, `gzip`, or `cat` as a fallback if neither is available (which generally should never happen on Linux).
 Only one backup copy is kept.
 Sources the lib-ipt or the lib-nft library script.

 `geoip-shell-backup.sh create-backup` : Creates backup of geoip-shell ip sets and config.

 `geoip-shell-backup.sh restore` : Restores geoip-shell state and config from backup.
-Used by the *run script to implement persistence.
-Can be manually used for recovery from fault conditions.
-If run with option `-n`, does not restore the config and the status files.
+Used by the `-run` script to implement persistence, and under some conditions by the `-manage` script.
+If run with the option `-n`, does not restore the config and the status files.

+`sh check-ip-in-source.sh -c <country_code> -i <"ip [ip] [ip] ... [ip]"> [-u <source>]`

+- Supported sources are `ripe`, `ipdeny` and `maxmind`.
+- Any combination of ipv4 and ipv6 addresses is supported.
+- If passing multiple ip addresses, use double quotes around them.